 Since that time, I became passionate about climbing and finding new techniques with less impact on my back.
 The sit-stand approach used during my initial Redwood training experience was adequate, yet burdensome.
 While the sit-stand approach uses gear that’s a bit more economical than other climbing methods, it is used successfully by many instructors to get new climbers effectively up a climbing rope and into a tree, but by no means is it the least strenuous climbing method.

-I learned about an advanced climbing system using a rope-walker type of approach and found it is currently used by many industry professionals.
-It’s similar to ascending a ladder and compared to other climbing methods, it uses far less energy to climb a single line, compared to the sit-stand method.
+An advanced climbing system using a rope-walker type of approach is used by many industry professionals.
+It’s similar to ascending a ladder and compared to other climbing methods, it uses less energy to climb a single line, compared to the sit-stand method.
 Realizing that I may only get the opportunity to use this method if I obtain my own equipment, I decided to investigate and learn everything I could possibly learn about tree climbing equipment and then decide whether or not to move ahead.
-My in depth market-research included browsing the Internet for climbing equipment, studying reviews and researching the types of gear that are both mainstream and cutting-edge.
+My research included browsing the Internet for climbing equipment, studying reviews and researching the types of gear that are both mainstream and cutting-edge.

 Realizing that tree climbing is a tool used by professionals in the Arborist and Tree Care industry, I approached my objective as if I were going to make recreational tree climbing a daily occurrence.
 Over the following weeks and months, I gradually became familiar with and outfitted myself with all the necessary accoutrements, being both safety rated, designed for this specific use and based on my own personal preferences, including my physical condition, height, weight, etc.